-The HIC-Vac network was set-up with support from the GCRF Networks in Vaccines Research & Development, which is co-funded by the Medical Research Council (MRC) and the Biotechnology and Biological Sciences Research Council (BBSRC) (part of the EDCTP2 programme supported by the European Union).
+The HIC-Vac network was set-up in 2017 with support from the GCRF Networks in Vaccines Research & Development, which is co-funded by the Medical Research Council (MRC) and the Biotechnology and Biological Sciences Research Council (BBSRC) (part of the EDCTP2 programme supported by the European Union).
+The Network was also funded by Wellcome Trust in 2022-23.

 The HIC-Vac network is directed by Professor Peter Openshaw and is hosted at Imperial College London within the National Heart and Lung Institute’s Respiratory Infection Section.